 Multiple external IP addresses can be configured for load balancing, site-to-site VPN, and NAT services.

 If you enable high availability on an NSX Edge in a cross-vCenter NSX environment, both the active and standby NSX Edge appliances must reside within the same vCenter Server.
 If you migrate one of the members of an NSX Edge HA pair to a different vCenter Server system, the two HA appliances will no longer operate as an HA pair, and you might experience traffic disruption.

 You must have been assigned the Enterprise Administrator or NSX Administrator role.

-Verify that the resource pool has enough capacity for the edge services gateway (ESG) virtual appliance to be deployed.
+Verify that the resource pool has enough capacity for the Edge Services Gateway (ESG) virtual appliance to be deployed.
 See System Requirements for NSX for the resources required for each size of appliance.

 - In vCenter, navigate to Home > Networking & Security > NSX Edges and click the Add () icon.

 - Select Edge Services Gateway and type a name for the device.